RiceD2KLab/SWiM/README.md

 | **CPU**            | 13th Gen Intel(R) Core(TM) i9-13900H (2.60 GHz)    |                                  |
 | **RAM**            | 16.0 GB                                            |

+Other versions of the model were done on the cloud GPU provider: [modal.com](https://modal.com/)

+## Model files and Datasets
+All the trained models can be found [here](https://drive.google.com/drive/folders/1WxbuNpZJu50HF27rXzarGAWMtwsZDdTc?usp=drive_link).
+Download the appropriate pt file and save it under `models/` directory.

+All the dataset versions can be found [here](https://drive.google.com/drive/folders/1-vd2KWqrl9Z3fpG7iS_r1L7bfjOlIzFt?usp=drive_link).
+Download the appropriate dataset, unzip it and save it under the `data/` folder.

+Information about each dataset version is given in the README attached with the dataset detailing the makeup of the data and the splits.

 ## Directory Structure
  ```sh